ArchipelagoMW/Archipelago/worlds/openrct2/docs/setup_en.md

 *By default, these settings will only use levels from Roller Coaster Tycoon 2.
 If you own Roller Coaster Tycoon 1 or any of the expansion packs for either game, you may select the scenario for use in your game of Archipelago.

-2. Export your yaml file and use it to generate a new randomized game
+2. Export your yaml file and use it to generate a new randomized game or generate a game on the spot.

 *For instructions on how to generate an Archipelago game, refer to the [Archipelago Setup Guide](../../../../tutorial/Archipelago/setup/en)*